GoogleChromeLabs/imagecapture-polyfill/README.md

 ## Status

-As of October 2016, the ImageCapture spec is still under [active development](https://github.com/w3c/mediacapture-image/issues).
-Chrome and Firefox have partial support for the API behind flags.
+As of June 2017, the ImageCapture spec is [relatively stable](https://github.com/w3c/mediacapture-image/issues).
+Chrome supports the API starting with M59 (earlier versions require setting a flag) and Firefox has partial support behind a flag.
 See the [ImageCapture browser support](https://github.com/w3c/mediacapture-image/blob/gh-pages/implementation-status.md) page for details.

 ## Prior art